Twisted homological stability for configuration spaces: Proof of twisted homological stability

 The map in the limit is the $k$th summand of \eqref{Emap3}, and the map on $E^2$ pages is induced by the stabilisation map $s_{n-k}$ on the fibres and the homotopy-equivalence $\phi^{-1}\circ p$ on the base.
 Note that $T_k^k$ is a \emph{constant} coefficient system once it has been pulled back to the fibres $C_{n-k}(M_k,X)$ and $C_{n-k+1}(M_k,X)$, since it was originally pulled back from the base.

 Hence, by \emph{untwisted} homological stability for configuration spaces (Theorem \ref{tUntwistedStability}) and the universal coefficient theorem, the map on $E^2$ pages is an isomorphism for $q\leq\frac{n-k}{2}$ (and all $p\geq 0$).
 By the Zeeman comparison theorem\footnote{The required implication is contained in the proof of Theorem 1 of \cite{Zeeman1957proofofcomparison}, although stronger hypotheses are stated there.
 An explicit statement of the comparison theorem which applies to our case is Theorem 1.2 of \cite{Ivanov1993homologystabilityTeichmuller}.
 It is also written in Remarque 2.10 of \cite{CollinetDjamentGriffin2013Stabilitehomologiquepour}.} it is therefore an isomorphism in the limit for $*\leq\frac{n-k}{2}$.
-So in the range $*\leq\frac{n-d}{2}$ each summand in \eqref{Emap3} is an isomorphism, so \eqref{Emap1} is an isomorphism. \end{proof} \begin{rmk} When $M$ is at least $3$-dimensional, the stabilisation map $C_n(M,X)\to C_{n+1}(M,X)$ is an isomorphism on homology with coefficients in $\bZ[\frac12]$ in the larger range $*\leq n$, by \cite{KupersMiller2014Improvedhomologicalstability}.
-Since $\bZ[\frac12]$ is a PID, this implies, via the universal coefficient theorem, the same for homology with coefficients in any $\bZ[\frac12]$-module.
-If $T\colon \cB(M,X) \to \bZ[\frac12]\text{-}\mathsf{mod} < \mathsf{Ab}$ is a twisted coefficient system of degree $d$ of $\bZ[\frac12]$-modules, then the constant coefficients $T_k^k$ appearing in \eqref{Emtsss} above are all $\bZ[\frac12]$-modules, and the same proof tells us that the map
+So in the range $*\leq\frac{n-d}{2}$ each summand in \eqref{Emap3} is an isomorphism, so \eqref{Emap1} is an isomorphism. \end{proof}